|

 profits, and income".
 Notice, every single result

-applies only to foreign earned incomes and foreigner incomes.
+applies only to foreign earned incomes, and a foreigner's income.

 (Part.Sec)